top of page

 If “static” is truly static, NB-IoT can be compelling—if your carrier and regions support it reliably.
 If there’s any mobility creep, LTE-M usually wins.

-3) What is the cost of a firmware update problem?
+3) What is the Cost of a Firmware Update Problem?

 If your product requires robust OTA workflows (security patches, feature delivery), LTE-M typically offers more headroom (payload/time-to-transfer) than NB-IoT.
 Standards note LTE-M’s broader capability set; operationally, this tends to translate into fewer constraints.